 The process of preparing and seeking final adoption of the Neighbourhood Plan is in accordance with the Neighbourhood Plan (General) Regulations 2012 and has been agreed by Bosbury Parish Council.
-The intention of the Parish Council is to submit the Neighbourhood Plan in early 2015 with a view to the Plan being determined as being in general conformity with current legislation in force, and the emerging Herefordshire Core Strategy, and therefore ready for Examination.
+The intention of the Parish Council is to submit the Neighbourhood Plan in late 2016 with a view to the Plan being determined as being in general conformity with current legislation in force and therefore ready for Examination in 2017.